-Carefully pour sauce in a blender.
-Cover lightly and blend on lowest setting.
+Carefully pour sauce into a blender.
+Cover lightly and blend on the lowest setting.
 Work blender up to medium speed until sauce is smooth.
 Set aside.

 Clean large sauce pan.

-Place last two tablespoons of butter in saucepan over medium heat.
-Saute chicken pieces in butter until cooked through to 165F on inside and light golden brown on outside.
+Place last two tablespoons of butter the in a saucepan over medium heat.
+Saute chicken pieces in butter until cooked through to 165°F on inside and light golden brown the on the outside.
 Pour sauce over chicken.
 Stir in cream.

 Continue to simmer over low heat for about 15 minutes.
-Sauce will thicken and spices will settle, making this a dish you will adore.
+The sauce will thicken and spices will settle, making this a dish you will adore.